orientez/book-notes/books/designing-data-intensive-applications.md

 * When two events originate in different services, there is no defined order for those events.
 * Some applications maintain client-side state.
 Clients and servers are very likely to see events in different orders.

-Deciding on a total order of events is known as _total order broadcast_, which is equivalent to consensus.
+Deciding on a total order of events is known as 🟨🟨🟨`total order broadcast`🟨🟨🟨, which is equivalent to consensus.
 It is still an open research problem to design consensus algorithms that can scale beyond the throughput of a single node.

 #### Batch and stream processing

-The fundamental difference between batch processors and batch processes is that the stream processors operate on unbounded datasets whereas batch processes inputs are of a known finite size.
+The fundamental difference between stream processors and batch processes is that the stream processors operate on unbounded datasets whereas batch processes inputs are of a known finite size.

 Spark performs stream processing on top of batch processing.
 Apache Flink performs batch processing in top of stream processing.